bilan604/initiative/README.md

     }
 ```
 response: a list of objects containing the question, html type of the question element of the question, and a list of the answer options (a list containing the label for the option and the element of the option) if present

-## TLDR: what is this project?
-I made an API endpoint and am doing all my projects here but the code is not open source so I made a Flask API tutorial based off my project as an item to list in my project experiences.
-Also, free SERP API.

-## TLDR: should I git clone?
-Looking for a fun/silly/challenging project to help you learn Python?
-Tired of circular dependencies?
-Hate refactoring and itching to refactor things?
-Want to access existing code without another git init or docker compose?
-Simply need a flask template to quickstart something you had in mind?
-Need a production backend with architecture that can scale functionalities like AWS scales services?

-If so, then this is the repo for you!

-Git clone this project and run main.py so that you can host your website AND/OR API endpoint, using a simple, intuitive, atomic, and most importantly, scalable backend architecture to give your code an API route!